Timelike Holographic Complexity

-In this sense, the two branches---one real and one imaginary---are not independent but rather analytic continuations of a unified geometric configuration.
-The real branch represents the standard RT surface probing spatial entanglement, while the imaginary branch extends the geometry into a ``shadow'' region of AdS, corresponding to the temporal or causally continued part of the boundary subregion.
-This complexified structure naturally bridges spacelike and timelike holographic quantities: the real branch encodes spatial correlations, whereas the imaginary branch captures the causal and temporal entanglement information underlying pseudo-entropy.
+In this sense, the real and imaginary branches are not independent, but rather analytic continuations of a single underlying geometric structure.
+The real branch probes spatial entanglement, while the imaginary branch captures temporal and causal correlations.
+This unified picture naturally bridges spacelike and timelike holographic observables \footnote{It is worth noting that \cite{Heller:2024whi,Heller:2025kvp} propose a systematic holographic framework for timelike entanglement entropy based on complexified bulk geometries.
+I thank M.~Heller for bringing these insightful works to my attention.}.

-Within the framework of holographic complexity for spacelike subregions, only the real Lorentzian volume contributes directly to the CV proposal, providing a real-valued geometric measure of computational depth.
-However, the presence of an imaginary extremal branch suggests that a more general, complexified notion of holographic complexity may exist—one that unifies spatial and temporal information within a single analytic structure.
-Such an extension could naturally connect holographic complexity, pseudo-entropy, and causal holographic information through complex AdS embeddings, offering a richer picture of quantum information geometry in Lorentzian spacetimes.
-Nonetheless, as our explicit calculations show, even for the timelike subsystem—where the extremal configuration includes a timelike branch—the resulting complexity remains entirely real, reflecting the geometric rather than entropic nature of the CV prescription.